What can you do with a degree in politics?

 Politicians pass the laws, but it's up to the legal system to implement and uphold them.
 Strong research, communication and critical analysis skills give politics graduates a unique advantage when pursuing a career in law.

 Some politics graduates go on to undertake a law conversion degree after completing their undergraduate studies in order to allow them to practise law.
-Although it might suprise you to learn that you don’t need a degree in Law to pursue a career as a legal secretary, paralegal, law reporter, and more.
+Although it might surprise you to learn that you don’t need a degree in Law to pursue a career as a legal secretary, paralegal, law reporter, and more.

 Here at Surrey, our degrees ranked first in the politics category of the 2015 National Student Survey, scoring 98 per cent student satisfaction for teaching and achieving a perfect 100 per cent score for overall student satisfaction.